 Borgo Del Parmigianino, 2 - 43121 - Parma (PR)

-Open on Monday, Wednesday, Thursday and Friday from 10am to 5.30pm (last entrance at 5pm); saturday and Sunday from 10.30am to 6.30pm (last entrance at 6pm).
-Closed on Tuesday.
+Open on Monday, Thursday and Friday from 10am to 5.30pm (last entrance at 5pm); saturday and Sunday from 10.30am to 6.30pm (last entrance at 6pm).
+Closed on Tuesday and Wednesday.

 This art gallery houses the most important private collection in the city, more than 270 paintings from the 14th to the 19th century, left in 1834 by will by Giuseppe Stuard to the Congregation of San Filippo Neri.
 Archaeological finds, frescoes, engravings, paintings, sculptures, medals, furniture and objects.